 Country News and Stories

-CRS Plans Emergency Response to Typhoon Koppu
+CRS Readies Response to Super Typhoon Rai

 CRS' History in Philippines

-Since 1945, CRS has been supporting the Philippines and providing Filipino communities long-term development aid through its various programs ranging from emergency response and recovery to disaster preparedness, agro-enterprise and peacebuilding.
+Since 1945, CRS has been supporting the Philippines and providing Filipino communities long-term development aid through various programs ranging from emergency response and recovery to disaster preparedness, agro-enterprise and peacebuilding.

 In emergency response and recovery efforts, CRS takes a comprehensive approach that addresses urgent life-saving assistance with an eye toward a full recovery.
-The agency also aims to help people survive with dignity, get back on their feet, rebuild their homes and lives, and strengthen their long-term stability and resilience.
+The agency also aims to help people survive with dignity, get back on their feet, rebuild their homes and lives and strengthen their long-term stability and resilience.